Chichi126/Duckdb-30-days-Challenge/README.md

 Explore the relationship between survival and age in the Titanic dataset.
 Calculate the survival rate for different age groups, providing insights into how age correlates with the likelihood of survival.
 Consider any notable patterns or trends in survival based on age

-To achieve this, I segmented passenger's age into distinct age brackets, from 'Below 20' to 'Over 80', creating cohorts to examine survival trends using the **CASE FUNCTION* This revealed how age correlates with the survival rates of the passengers and the number of passengers in each age group, It reflects the diversity of experiences on that ill-fated journey, offering insights into the human response to adversity across different age groups.
+To achieve this, I segmented passenger's age into distinct age brackets, from 'Below 20' to 'Over 80', creating cohorts to examine survival trends using the **CASE FUNCTION* This revealed how age correlates with the survival rates of the passengers and the number of passengers in each age group.
+It reflects the diversity of experiences on that ill-fated journey, offering insights into the human response to adversity across different age groups.

 Below is a screen display of the query's result,